CSS Tricks: multicolumn

 your columns, increase or decrease the empty width between them, or

 avoid automatic balancing?
 You can!
-Just play with column-fill
+Just play with column-fill,

-to get what you want.
+column-rule and column-gap to get what you want.

 Another main feature of CSS columns is spanning elements.
 If you